 Level control* and shock absorption

-On a car equipped with Four-C the shock absorption is adapted according to the drive mode selected and the speed of the car.
-Shock absorption is normally set for the best possible comfort and is regulated continuously depending on the road surface, the car's acceleration, braking and cornering.
+The system is adapted according to the selected drive mode and according to the speed of the car.
+Using the air suspension, the car's ground clearance is adjusted to a lower level at higher speeds, which reduces wind resistance and increases stability.
+Shock absorption is normally set for optimum comfort and is regulated continuously depending on the road surface, the car's acceleration, braking and cornering.

 During transport of the car on a ferry, train or truck, the car must be lashed around the tyres and not around other parts of the chassis.
 Changes in the air suspension may occur during transport, which could affect the lashing negatively.